aleksnavratil/polish-for-normal-people/polish_textbook.md

 ## Declensions

 Like many Slavic languages, Polish has a complicted system of declensions aka grammar, though nobody ever clearly explains what this means to new students.
-A big part of this document is devoted to explaining what "declensions" mean to a new student.
+A big part of this document is devoted to explaining this without (much) jargon.

 ### What is a declension?

 In practice, "Polish has declensions" means that every word comes in 7 forms aka declensions, and the 7 forms are sometimes sufficiently dissimilar to each other that it might sometimes seem at first like you have to learn a word ~7 different times.
 Also, there is a complicated system of rules for choosing which declension form to use, and when to use it, depending mostly on context and situation.
-This means that learning Polish is in some sense like learning 7 languages, plus also learning which situation to use each of the 7 languages in.
+This means that learning Polish is in some (exxagerated) sense like learning 7 languages, plus also learning which situation to use each of the 7 languages in.

 ### Simple examples of declensions